mabiran/KoreroNET-MasterBoard-/README.md

-# KōreroNET STM32-U0 Node — Firmware Overview & UART Protocol
+# KōreroNET  — Firmware Overview & UART Protocol

 This repository contains the STM32U0 firmware that runs the low-power KōreroNET field node.
 It controls the AudioMoth recorder, talks to a Raspberry Pi over UART, schedules duty-cycled recording (audible/ultrasonic modes), monitors power using an INA219 shunt monitor and an ADC battery divider, and keeps a rolling 25-hour power history for the Pi to fetch.